apache/druid/docs/content/Tutorial:-Loading-Your-Data-Part-2.md

 To index the data, we are going to need an indexing service, a historical node, and a coordinator node.

+Note: If Zookeeper and MySQL aren't running, you'll have to start them again as described in [The Druid Cluster](Tutorial%3A-The-Druid-Cluster.html).

 To start the Indexing Service:

 ```bash